Back to all posts

 At Nola Bliss, this is our specialty.
 We use overhead bars for balance and support, allowing our therapists to apply smooth, gliding strokes with their feet.
 This technique provides a level of depth and consistency that’s hard to achieve with hands alone, making it a game-changer for anyone struggling with persistent muscle tension.

-A Barefoot Technique for Deep Relief
+The Barefoot Technique for Deep Tissue Relief

 So, what does it actually feel like?
 Imagine the pressure of a deep tissue massage, but instead of a pointy elbow or thumb, the pressure comes from the broad, soft surface of a foot.
 This allows your therapist to deliver deep compression without the discomfort you might have experienced before.
 The result is a deeply relaxing experience that effectively releases tight muscles and knots.
 Our therapists have complete control, using the overhead bars to adjust the pressure precisely to your needs.
 This barefoot technique is the secret to providing profound relief that feels both powerful and soothing.

-How It Targets and Relieves Back Pain
+How It Eases Stubborn Back Pain

 Ashiatsu is especially effective for back pain because the long, flowing strokes help to stretch and lengthen the spine.
 This can decompress vertebrae and relieve nerve impingement, which is often a source of sciatica and lower back pain.
 The sustained pressure from the therapist’s feet works to release chronic tension held deep within the muscles along your back.
 By warming and broadening these tight muscle fibers, Ashiatsu Deepfeet Bar Therapy can ease long-lasting pain and improve your overall posture.
 It’s a fantastic option for athletes, people who sit at a desk all day, or anyone dealing with the aches that come from daily life.